-Specifically, the investigative process requires that all whistleblowing reports be brought to the attention of the "Whistleblowing Team"212, which divides them into two categories on the basis of their content213 (reporting pertaining to the "Internal Control and Risk Management System" and "Other Issues") and checks the facts alleged and whether they can be verified.
-If verified, the Team asks: (i) the Internal Audit Department to conduct an assessment of reports pertaining to the "Internal Control and Risk Management System"; and (ii) the competent Watch Structures, as guarantors of the Code of Ethics, to assess reports pertaining to "Other Issues"214.
+Specifically, the investigative process requires that all whistleblowing reports be brought to the attention of the "Whistleblowing Team"201, which divides them into two categories on the basis of their content202 (reporting pertaining to the "Internal Control and Risk Management System" and "Other Issues") and checks the facts alleged and whether they can be verified.
+If verified, the Team asks the Internal Audit unit to conduct an assessment.